s-k-y-h-i-g-h/Prototype/Best Practices/Skin Care.md

 ## Galactose (Milk)
 - [Galactose-Induced Skin Aging: The Role of Oxidative Stress](https://pmc.ncbi.nlm.nih.gov/articles/PMC7317321/)

+## The Sun
+- Always use sunscreen outside to prevent DNA damage.

+> **MS Co-pilot**:
+> Yes, using sunscreen year-round is a smart move for skin protection!
+Even when it’s cloudy or cold, UV rays are still present and can cause premature aging, hyperpigmentation, and even skin cancer.
+Here’s why it makes sense:
+> - **UV Exposure Happens Every Day** – Up to 80% of UV rays can penetrate clouds, meaning your skin is still at risk even in winter.
+> - **Prevents Premature Aging** – UV rays break down collagen and elastin, leading to wrinkles and fine lines over time.
+> - **Reduces Skin Cancer Risk** – Consistent sunscreen use has been shown to lower the risk of melanoma and other skin cancers.
+> - **Protects Against Hyperpigmentation** – If you have acne scars, melasma, or age spots, sunscreen helps prevent them from darkening.
+> - **Even Indoors, UVA Can Reach You** – UVA rays can penetrate windows, meaning you’re still exposed even when working inside.
+>
+> If you’re using retinoids or exfoliants, sunscreen is even more important, as these ingredients can make your skin more sensitive to UV damage.

 # Temporary
 SeanRazz1212 — 24/03/2025 16:50
 Here are some of my targeted supplements for Skin Anti Aging - I can do a summary of why I take each one if people are interested: